danthemango/VIU-2018-Notes/math223/Assignment4/Readme.md

 # Assignment 4
 In this assignment we were tasked to find and solve a number of recurrences, using the method of characteristic equations, particular solutions and generating functions.
-I do not have the answers here, but I used python to continuously double-check the results I was getting.
+I don't have the full description of how I found the answers here, but I used python to continuously double-check the results I was getting so this folder includes some helper-scripts I was using.

 ## Question 1
 This was a simple homogenous recurrence, so I just used the method of characteristic equations.